Deepthithaluri/DataArt/README.md

 ### Description

-The frontend of QuizMaster is built using React.
+The frontend of ScoreMax is built using React.
 It provides a user-friendly interface for managing and taking quizzes.

 ### Pages and Components